Sanitization π‘οΈ

 - Inline

 The visual permits a specific set of block, inline, table, image/style, and SVG elements.
-The full list is on the Visual Editions page.
+The full list is on the Accepted Tags page.

 <script/>, <iframe/>, <object/>, <embed/>, <link/>, <meta/>, <form/>, and any element not on the allowed-tag list are dropped entirely, along with all their content.